odinhg/Group-Equivariant-Convolutional-Neural-Network-INF367A/README.md

 ## Symmetries

+We now describe the symmetries that we want the model to be invariant under.

 ### Dihedral group $D_2$

 The symmetry group of a (non-square) rectangle is the dihedral group $D_2$, isomorphic to the Klein four-group (also known as the Vierergruppe) $\mathbb{Z}_2\times\mathbb{Z}_2$.
 Geometrically, the group $D_2$ can be described by the following symmetries: